bigbelly-nj/alx-system_engineering-devops/0x00-shell_basics/README.md

 lists out all contents of files recursively includong hidden files
 12. File type
 checks the file type of the iamafile
+13. We are symbols and inherit symbols for creating a symboic link between two files